-- Self-destructive, dangerous and/or combative individuals - Riot/crowd control

-Circumstances where a tactical advantage can be obtained
+- Self-destructive, dangerous and/or combative individuals - Riot/crowd control - Circumstances where a tactical advantage can be obtained

 Shall only be used in a manner consistent with Departmental policy and training and applicable state and federal law.
-The procedural use of PepperBall Launchers is listed under Sheriff's Office Policy 302.

 Only those who have been trained in the use of PepperBall launchers are authorized to use the PepperBall launchers.